New York Police and Firefighter Compensation Law

 Contact Us

-The New York personal injury lawyers at Hach & Rose, LLP are committed to ensuring that our public servants get the financial compensation they deserve after suffering injuries on the job.
-If you believe that you have a case, don’t hesitate to contact us at (212) 779-0057 to schedule a free, no-obligation consultation.
+The New York personal injury lawyers at Hach & Rose, LLP are committed to ensuring that our public servants get the financial compensation they deserve after suffering injuries.
+If you think you have a case, please contact us at (212) 779-0057 to schedule a free, no-obligation consultation.